CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Preliminaries

-We consider a MGM transmission in mmWave systems, where a base-station (BS) equipped with $N$ antennas simultaneously serves $G$ non-overlapping user groups indexed by $[G]$ in a single-cell.
+We consider a downlink multi-group multicast (MGM) system operating in a millimeter-wave (mmWave) single-cell network.
+A base station (BS) equipped with $N$ antennas simultaneously serves $G$ non-overlapping multicast groups.
 User grouping is assumed to be predetermined by the multicast service, such that users requesting the same content are assigned to the same group.
-No dynamic regrouping is performed at the BS.
-In each group $g\in[G]$, there are $K_g$ single-antenna users randomly distributed in the cell, and indexed by $[K_g],\forall g\in [G]$.
-The total number of users in the system is therefore $K = \sum_{g=1}^{G}K_g$.
-All users within the same group $g$ request a common multicast stream $s_{g}\in\CC$.
-Especially, we consider an overloaded MGM \cite{overloadedMGMlyu2025}, where the total number of users $K$ is much larger than the BS antennas, i.e., $K\gg N$, while the number of BS antennas is sufficient to simultaneously transmit $G$ multicast streams, i.e., $N\geq G$.
+In each group $g\in[G]$, there are $K_g$ single-antenna users randomly distributed within the cell.
+The total number of users in the system is $K=\sum_{g=1}^{G}K_g$.
+All users in group $g$ request a common multicast data stream $s_g\in\mathbb C$.
+We focus on an {\em overloaded} MGM regime in which the total number of users is much larger than the number of antennas at the BS, i.e., $K\gg N$.
+Nevertheless, the BS is assumed to be equipped with a sufficient number of antennas to support the simultaneous transmission of $G$ independent multicast streams, i.e., $G\le N$.